Charles Koch Is Known for Conservative Advocacy. A New Report Highlights His Charitable Giving

 “We’ve become deeply concerned with the degree to which society has become polarized,” said Sarah Ruger, the director of free expression at the Charles Koch Institute.

-That’s one reason why they say the Charles Koch Institute also is funding almost 1,000 scholars at more than 300 colleges and universities.
+That’s one reason why they say Charles Koch is also funding almost 1,000 scholars at more than 300 colleges and universities.
 For instance, Charles Koch is intensely interested in the research of Carrie Pettus-Davis, a professor at Florida State University who last year received a $1 million grant to identify the best ways to reduce recidivism, looking at experiences in Florida, Louisiana, Pennsylvania and Texas.
 Much of Pettus-Davis’ research has been used within the Koch political network to convince skeptics that there can be meaningful changes to the criminal justice system.

 Elsewhere, the Koch-controlled philanthropies are funding free speech programs at the Knight First Amendment Institute at Columbia University, a reboot of debate societies at Historical Black Colleges and Universities that were the basis of the film “The Great Debaters,” and a new project from StoryCorps to collect oral histories between neighbors who have different political views.